Integration questions in separably good characteristics: Added in proof: technical results on normalisers and centralisers

-\paragraph{Acknowledgments:} The author would like to thank Philippe Gille for all the fruitful discussions they had which go beyond the framework of this paper, his availability, his multiple reviews and corrections of this article; Benoît Dejoncheere for his supportive help, his several reviews and useful advice; as well as both reviewers of her PhD manuscript: Anne-Marie Aubert and Vikraman Balaji for their corrections and remarks.
+\underline{\textbf{Acknowledgements :}} The author would like to thank Philippe Gille for all the fruitful discussions they had which go beyond the framework of this paper, his availability and his multiple reviews and corrections of this article; Benoît Dejoncheere for his supportive help, his several reviews and useful advice; Matthieu Romagny for conversations on the nilpotent scheme; as well as both reviewers of her PhD manuscript: Anne-Marie Aubert and Vikraman Balaji for their corrections and remarks.
+Finally many thanks should go to the anonymous referee of this article for raising many interesting points that definitely helped to improve its content.
 Any critical remark must be exclusively addressed to the author of this paper.